 Director of Training & Member Support

-Kathy joined the Alliance staff in September and brings a wealth of past experience, including STEP-UP Work Readiness Trainer at AchieveMpls, Research Assistant at American University and Program Coordinator at Washington State Employment Security Department.
+Kathy brings a wealth of past experience to the Alliance, including STEP-UP Work Readiness Trainer at AchieveMpls, Research Assistant at American University and Program Coordinator at Washington State Employment Security Department.
 At the Washington State Employment Security Department, Kathy managed a statewide AmeriCorps program that provided youth employment and training.
 Kathy is a proud alumna of both AmeriCorps Washington Service Corps and AmeriCorps VISTA.
 She holds a Master’s in Public Policy from American University School of Public Affairs and a Certificate in Nonprofit and National Service Management from the University of Washington, Evans School of Public Affairs.
 Kathy enjoys exploring the great outdoors, especially the Boundary Waters Canoe Area Wilderness.